The vertebral column is a series of approximately 33 bones called vertebrae, which are separated by intervertebral discs.

 Sacrum and Coccyx

-The sacrum is a collection of five fused vertebrae.
-It is described as an inverted triangle, with the apex pointing inferiorly.
-On the lateral walls of the sacrum are facets for articulation with the pelvis at the sacroiliac joints.
+- Sacrum – formed by five fused vertebrae.
+It is shaped as an inverted triangle, and forms the posterior wall of the bony pelvis.
+On the lateral walls of the sacrum are facets for articulation with the ilium at the sacroiliac joints.

-The coccyx is a small bone which articulates with the apex of the sacrum.
-It is recognised by its lack of vertebral arches.
-Due to the lack of vertebral arches, there is no vertebral canal.
+- Coccyx – formed by four fused vertebrae.
+It is a small bone which articulates with the apex of the sacrum.
+It is recognised by its absent vertebral canal and vertebral arches.

 Separation of S1 from the sacrum is termed “lumbarisation”, while fusion of L5 to the sacrum is termed “sacralisation”.
 These conditions are congenital abnormalities.